aas-core-works/design-docs/docs/deserialization-scripts.md

 (*2021-03-26: Functional languages are an exception here, but that is a problem we abstract away at the moment.*)

-Instead, we propose to specify the de-serialization and serialization in a meta-language as a **de/serialization script**.
+Instead, we propose to specify the de-serialization and serialization in [our simplified Python] as a **de/serialization script**.
 A de/serialization script is then **transpiled** by the [code generators] into the respective implementation of the library.

+[our simplified Python]: simplified-python.md
 [code generators]: general-design-decisions.md#code-generators

-## Scripting Language

-We use a subset of Python language to script the de/serialization.

-As the de/serialization scripts are not used by the wide audience, but only by the developers of the library, we intentionally decide on-the-go which Python features to support.
-Hence we only transpile a very limited subset of builtin functions and types.
-For example, we allow no nested functions, classes or context managers.

 ### Operations